freenas/freenas-docs/userguide/account.rst

     :ref:`Directory Services`.

 :menuselection:`Account --> Users --> View Users` provides a listing
-of all of the system accounts that were installed with the %brand% operating system, as shown in
-:numref:`Figure %s <managing_user_fig>`.
+of all system accounts installed with the %brand% operating system, as shown in :numref:`Figure %s <managing_user_fig>`.

 .. _managing_user_fig: